n3-charts/line-chart/README.md

 + `thickness` : optional, can be `{n}px`.
 Default is `1px`.
 Will be ignored if the series type is not 'area' or 'line'.
 + `lineMode` : optional, can be `dashed`.
 Default is undefined.
 Defines whether the series is rendered as a dashed line.
 Removed if the series type is not `line` or `area`.
 + `drawDots` : optional, can be either `true` or `false`.
 Default is true.
 Defines whether the series is rendered with dots on a per `series` basis.
 Overrides the global setting.
++ `drawScrubber` : optional, can be either `true` or `false`.
+Default is true.
+Defines whether the series is rendered with a scrubber on a per `series` basis.
+Only applicable when tooltip mode is `scrubber`.
 + `visible` : optional, can be either `true` or `false`.
 Default is true.
 Defines whether the series is initially visible.
 Will be updated if the series gets hidden or shown through a click on the legend.

 ##### Tooltip